pywizard2025-wq/Portfolio/README.md

 # Portfolio
-This is just a simple portfolio of mine with just hyml,css,js
+This is just a simple portfolio of mine with just HTML,CSS,JavaScript